designerror/cpm-webdav-client/README.md

   GIT_REPOSITORY "https://github.com/designerror/cpm-webdavclient")
 ```

-Add this to your C++ code to use Catch:
+Add this to your C++ code to use Webdavclient:
 ```c++
 #include <client.hpp>
 ```